Parametric Regression Models for Time-to-Event Data

 ssc install stpiece.

-Note that splitting episodes means that at least some cases are represented by more than one episode.
+Splitting episodes means that at least some cases are represented by more than one episode.
 Stata has to be informed about this when the data are

 stset via the